 - BBSRC funding feed – a feed of BBSRC funding calls

-- BBSRC news feed – a feed of BBSRC news stories, features and Chief Executive's blog posts
+- BBSRC news feed – a feed of BBSRC news stories, press releases and features

 - Chief Executive's blog feed – a feed of BBSRC Chief Executive's blog posts